 Van Am Quad is named after John Howard Van Amringe, the popular first Dean of Columbia College.
 The Rotunda in the middle is ringed with the dedication “Honored and Beloved by Generations of Columbia Students, His Life and Influence Will Be Example and Inspiration to Those Who Come After.”

 A few of the authors, ideas, and texts that will become part of what you know through the Core.
-From Machiavelli to Rousseau from Smith to Hume; from W. E. B. Du Bois to Virginia Woolf; the books in the Core remain on Columbian’s bookshelves for a lifetime.
+From Machiavelli to Rousseau from Smith to Hume; from W. E. B. Du Bois to Virginia Woolf; from Homer to Toni Morrison; the books in the Core remain on Columbian’s bookshelves for a lifetime.

 St. Paul's Chapel